Call Today! Free Immediate Response (818) 781-1570

 • You acted with intent to cause injury to someone, or to damage property under circumstances that were likely to injure someone, or to damage structures or inhabited dwellings;

-• The fire caused property damage and other losses exceeding $7 million, or the fire damaged 5 or more inhabited structures.
+• The fire caused property damage and other losses exceeding $7 million, or the fire damaged five or more inhabited structures.

-Aggravated arson charges are most common in situations where you are accused of setting a fire in revenge against someone, or in cases where you set a fire to a Church.
+Aggravated arson charges are most common in situations where you are accused of setting a fire in revenge against someone or in cases where you set fire to a Church.

-California Penal Code Section 452 – Reckless Arson
+California Penal Code 452 PC – Reckless Arson

 Under California Penal Code Section 452, the crime of reckless arson is legally defined as:

-• Any person is guilty of arson when they recklessly sets fire to or burns or causes to be burned, any structure, forest land or property.
+• Any person is guilty of arson when they recklessly set fire to or burns or causes to be burned any structure, forest land, or property.

 By law, recklessly means your conduct presented a substantial and unjustifiable risk of causing a fire, and you ignored the risk.
 Again, it's important to note the difference in the conduct causing the fire.
 Misdemeanor arson is characterized by reckless conduct, but felony arson is malicious conduct.